 The Parties to this instrument,

+Recognizing and reaffirming obligations set forth in the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and Member States’ commitment to achieving the ends of the UNDRIP;

+Acknowledging the UN Sustainable Development Goals and Indigenous Peoples’ commitment to sustainability and ethical use in relation to GRs and traditional knowledge associated with genetic resources;

+Reaffirming respect for the rights of sovereign holders, and indigenous people[s] and local communities, and entities provided under their national laws over their genetic resources, and traditional knowledge associated with genetic resources;

-Desiring the promotion of the efficacy, transparency and quality of the patent system in relation to genetic resources (GRs) and traditional knowledge associated with genetic resources (Associated TK),
+Desiring the promotion of the efficacy, transparency and quality of the Intellectual Property (IP) system in relation to genetic resources (GRs) and traditional knowledge associated with genetic resources (Associated TK),

-Emphasizing the importance of patent offices having access to appropriate information on GRs and Associated TK to prevent patents from being granted erroneously for inventions that are not novel or inventive with regard to GRs and Associated TK,
+Emphasizing the importance of IP offices having access to appropriate information on GRs and Associated TK to prevent patents from being granted erroneously for inventions that are not novel or inventive with regard to GRs and Associated TK,

-Recognizing the potential role of the patent system in contributing to the protection of GRs and Associated TK,
+Recognizing the role of the IP system in contributing to the protection of GRs and Associated TK, including preventing misappropriation.

-Recognizing that an international disclosure requirement related to GRs and Associated TK in patent applications contributes to legal certainty and consistency and, therefore, has benefits for the patent system and for providers and users of such resources and knowledge,
+Recognizing that an international disclosure requirement related to GRs and Associated TK in IP applications contribute to legal certainty and consistency and, therefore, has benefits for the IP system and for providers and users of such resources and knowledge,

 Recognizing that this instrument and other international instruments related to GRs and Associated TK should be mutually supportive,

 Recognizing and reaffirming the role that the intellectual property (IP) system plays in promoting innovation, transfer and dissemination of knowledge and economic development, to the mutual advantage of providers and users of GRs and Associated TK,

-Acknowledging the UN Declaration on the Rights of Indigenous Peoples (UNDRIP),
+Recognising and reaffirming that whilst the operative articles are focused initially on the patent system that it incorporates a mandatory review clause to consider extension of the instrument to other areas of IP, and consider issues arising from new and emerging technologies and developments in related international forums, that are relevant to the application of the instrument.

 Have agreed as follows: